-Introduction
+1 Introduction

 A lot of research on automated negotiations has been made in recent years but very little on negotiations with humans.
 Most of the papers on automated negotiation focus on bilateral negotiations where software agents compete using utility maximisation strategies.
-These strategies may work well when negotiating with software agents but not necessarily against humans that in many cases will not behave according to a constructivist rationality principle [1].
+These strategies may work well when negotiating with software agents but not necessarily against humans that in many cases will not behave according to a constructivist rationality principle [2].
 For instance, human agents' decisions depend a lot on e.g. the relationships with the other agents and on emotions.
 In this work we deal with simultaneous, repeated and bilateral negotiations in competitive environments.
 The other agents can be human or software.
 And they are able to co-operate performing joint plans to get a better outcome.
 Here, as we will see, good does not exclusively mean obtaining high utility but also to obtain other desired features.

 We assume that agents are negotiating over large spaces of potential joint plans, in a limited amount of time and with limited resources.
 These are the usual settings that humans are faced with in their everyday life.
 Humans do not attempt to find the optimal solution before starting negotiating with others.
-They work well with uncertain environments and do not doubt to negotiate a plan that is not optimal if they think it is good enough.
+People deal with uncertain environments and do not hesitate to negotiate plans that are not optimal but simply good enough.
 Usually, it is not possible to get the optimal one because of time constraints and because of the competitive simultaneous negotiation setting: if you don't close a deal quickly, you may not be able to close any deal at all.